Azure/multimodal-ai-llm-processing-accelerator/README.md

 To clean up all the resources created by this sample:

 1. Remove any model deployments within the AOAI resource.
-If not removed, these will cause the resource cleanup to fail.
+If not removed, these may the resource cleanup to fail.
-2. Run `azd down --purge`.
+1. Run `azd down --purge`.
 This will permanently delete the resource group and all resources.

 ### Running the solution locally